Nut Tree, Hardy Pecan

 Planting/Care Instructions +

 Planting Instructions: It tolerates a variety of soils and conditions.
 Dig a hole large enough to encompass the roots without bending or circling.
 Set the plant in place so the crown (part of the plant where the root meets the stem) is about 1-2 inches below the soil surface.
-Add generous amounts of peat but no fertilizer when planting.
 Cover with soil to the original soil surface and water thoroughly.
+No fertilizer required.
+Prune in winter during dormancy to remove unwanted branches and suckers and to thin our crowded limbs.